Chart Color Schemes

 Cowra Surrounds has a typical household mix, with a fairly typical median household size

-Family households account for 68.6 percent of all households, including 23.7 percent couples with children, 34.5 percent couples without children, and 9.3 percent single parent families.
-Non-family households constitute the remaining 31.4 percent, with lone person households at 28.1 percent and group households comprising 3.3 percent of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+Family households account for 68.6 percent of all households, including 23.7 percent that are couples with children, 34.5 percent that are couples without children, and 9.3 percent that are single parent families.
+Non-family households make up the remaining 31.4 percent, with lone person households at 28.1 percent and group households comprising 3.3 percent of the total.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households